mickaelandrieu/beerawecka/doc/06-loading-ressources.md

 All classes are namespaced.
 If your installation is complete, composer autoloads all your classes.

-The `Loader` class is used to load configuration files or files not written in an object oriented format.
+The `Config` class is used to load configuration files.

-This class is initialized automatically by the system so there is no need to do it manually.
+This class is a service initialized automatically by the system so there is no need to do it manually.
 All functionnalities are directly accessible within the controller:

-    $this->load->method_name();
+    $this->get->config();

 ## Loading configuration files